The-Obstacle-Is-The-Way/Clarity-AI-Backend/docs/Token_Blacklist_Repository_Interface.md

 The Token Blacklist Repository Interface is a critical security component in the Clarity AI Backend that manages revoked authentication tokens.
 This document outlines the design, implementation, and usage patterns for the token blacklist system according to clean architecture principles.

+## Implementation Status

+> ⚠️ **IMPORTANT**: While this interface is fully defined in the core layer, the actual implementation is currently **missing** from the codebase.
+The JWT service references this functionality, but token blacklisting is not fully implemented, creating a security gap in the authentication system.

+**Required Actions:**
+1. Implement `RedisTokenBlacklistRepository` class
+2. Properly integrate it with the JWT service
+3. Enable the blacklisting functionality in logout operations
+4. Add appropriate dependency injection providers

 ## Purpose and Significance

 JWT tokens are stateless by nature, which creates a security challenge: once issued, they remain valid until expiration.
 The Token Blacklist provides a mechanism to forcibly invalidate tokens before their natural expiration in cases such as: